 No, the program will focus exclusively on electricity.

-Yes, any account currently on basic service that is not enrolled with a TPS is eligible and will be automatically enrolled unless they choose to opt out.
+Yes, any account currently on basic service that is not enrolled with a third party supplier is eligible and will be automatically enrolled unless they choose to opt out.

-You’re rate will remain fixed at $0.09366/kWh through your January 2018 meter read.
-It will increase to $0.10130/kWh beginning with your January meter read and remain fixed at that rate until the end of the program term in January 2020.
+Your rate will remain fixed at $0.10130/kWh and remain fixed at that rate until the end of the program term in January 2020.
 Barring any regulatory changes, no other adjustments to your rate will occur.
-Any regulatory changes which may occur impact all ratepayers in the National Grid service territory, regardless of whether they are participating in the program.
+Any regulatory changes which may occur impact all ratepayers in the National Grid service territory, regardless of participation in the program.

-The consultant has extensive knowledge of how utility tariff rates are determined, and as such, will structure a term with the goal of providing annual savings throughout the term of the contract.
+The consultant has extensive knowledge of how utility tariff rates are determined, and as such, structured a term with the goal of providing annual savings throughout the term of the contract.